McCloud River redband trout: Historic influence on hatchery rainbow trout

 In 1877, the second California rainbow trout hatchery and the first federal fish hatchery in the National Fish Hatchery System, was established on Campbell Creek, a McCloud River tributary.
-This hatchery, the Baird Station, indiscriminately mixed coastal rainbow trout (O. m. irideus) eggs with the eggs of local McCloud River redband trout (O. m. stonei).
+This hatchery, the Baird Station, indiscriminately mixed coastal rainbow trout (O. m. irideus) eggs with the eggs of local McCloud River redband trout O. m. calisulat.
 Eggs from the McCloud hatchery were also provided to the San Leandro hatchery, thus making the origin and genetic history of hatchery-bred rainbow trout somewhat diverse and complex.
 Rainbow trout eggs and fry from these two hatcheries were the original source of most artificially propagated rainbow trout in the world.

 In Missouri, rainbow trout with Baird Station origins were released during the late 1800s.
 Researchers believe that much of the naturalized rainbow trout in Missouri have McCloud River redband trout genetics.
-Genetic analysis for trout in Crane Creek (Missouri) point to them potentially being descendents of O. m. stonei.
+Genetic analysis for trout in Crane Creek (Missouri) point to them potentially being descendents of O. m. calisulat.